I had a request for a blog post recently on Twitter that I thought was interesting.

 It’s critical we make great apps that people love and leave us 5 star reviews.

-Even if you don’t get that big app feature when you first launch, stick at it, you are still in with a shot.
+Even if you don’t get those big app store features when you first launch, stick at it, you are still in with a shot.